slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Diogenes*
 > *"Yesterday is but today's memory, and tomorrow is today's dream."
 -- Kahlil Gibran*

 - a man without a vision for his future, always return to his past.
 - you say I dream too big. i say you dream too small.
+- Anomalies often represent the future but to our eyes they seem strange.
+- futurism is a study of time
 -->

 > *"The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits."